 With exceptional vineyards in southern Arizona, it’s easy to overlook other crops that grow well here, such as the olive.
-But unlike wine, olive oil is perishable and best consumed fresh.
+But unlike wine, olive oil is perishable and is best consumed fresh.

 Olives from Greece, Italy, and Spain typically take three months to reach the U.S., so Tucson is fortunate to have Arizona’s only working olive farm, olive mill, and commercial producer of extra-virgin olive oil within driving distance.
-In fact, the olives used in Queen Creek Olive Mill’s Bell’Olio Nuovo oil aren’t only new — they’re grown and pressed just 87 miles away at the family-owned mill in Queen Creek.
+In fact, the olives used in Queen Creek Olive Mill’s Bell’Olio Nuovo oil (“beautiful new oil”) aren’t only new — they’re grown and pressed just 87 miles away at the family-owned mill in Queen Creek.

 Founders Brenda and Perry Rea moved from Detroit to Arizona and planted 1,000 olive trees in 2001.